 Be Prepared To Work Hard

 A career as a DJ is not a piece of cake.
-You will be expected to travel all over the world, appearing in one club, then a few hours later, flying on to a new country and a different venue.
-This isn’t a great career if you want a quiet life, far from the madding crowd.
+The crowd will expect you to travel all over the world, appearing in one club, then a few hours later, flying on to a new country and a different venue.

-Be prepared to work very hard to build your brand as a DJ.
+You need to prepare yourself for the hard work schedule of DJs.
 Treat your career as a business and always act like a professional.
-Don’t get drunk while you are working a set and don’t hit on attractive fans because this is the #metoo generation and one wrong move will see you canceled, permanently.
+Don’t get drunk while you are working a set and don’t hit on attractive fans because this is the #metoo generation and one wrong move will make your fans cancel you, permanently.

 If punters annoy you – and they will – ignore them and continue playing your set.
 Be polite at all times.
 Stick to drinking water and forget about drugs.